The Unsolved Murder of Julia Wallace

 And the crime writer Raymond Chandler came to much the same conclusion.
 He is quoted in the 1997 book Raymond Chandler Speaking as saying, “I call it the impossible murder because Wallace couldn’t have done it, and neither could anyone else.”

-Dorothy L. Sayers rendered the opinion that the murder “provides for the detective novelist an unrivalled field for speculation.”
+Dorothy L. Sayers rendered her opinion that the murder “provides for the detective novelist an unrivalled field for speculation.”

 However, writer John Gannon claims to have unravelled the mystery.
 In his 2012 book, The Killing of Julia Wallace, Gannon writes that one Richard Parry was the guilty party.
 According to The Liverpool Echo, Parry “had been a junior employee at Wallace’s firm, but was sacked for stealing.
 A petty criminal, he was always short of money.”

 Gannon says that Parry and an accomplice made the R.M.
 Qualtrough phone call to get Wallace out of the house and then killed Julia in order to steal the small amount of insurance premiums her husband had collected that day.

 The great mystery novelist, P.D.
 James, likened the speculation about the Julia Wallace murder to that surrounding the Jack the Ripper case of 1888.

 As with crime fiction writers before her, she wondered about the case until one day “a solution to the mystery came into my mind with the strength of an absolute conviction.”